Abandoned & Little-Known Airfields:

 This small airfield is located on the north edge of the property of the Air Force Academy.

-It was not depicted at all on the 1983 USGS topo map.
+as it was not yet depicted on the 1983 USGS topo map or a 1983 aerial photo.

-The earliest depiction of the airfield which has been located is the 1986 USGS topo map,
+The earliest depiction which has been located of Aardvark Field was on the 1986 USGS topo map,

-which depicted the runway, labeled simply "Landing strip".
+which depicted a single northwest/southeast runway, generically labeled "Landing strip".

 The first flight or two before the cadets get into the gliders is done in a motorglider.